Nagar Valley also known as Nagar Khas and formerly known as Broshal is a district located in the Nagar District of Gilgit Baltistan.

 Gulmit is a popular tourist destination in Nagar because it is home to beautiful mountains like Rakaposhi and Diran.
 Rakaposhi is also ranked 27th in the highest mountains in the country.
 The magnificent Rakaposhi is visible on the Karakoram Highway.

-As you enter the region by walking along the Karakoram Highway, one first sees the green meadows around the Golden Peak.
+As you enter the region by walking along the Karakoram Highway, you first see the green meadows around the Golden Peak.
 Moving forward the village of Nagar Khas is just beginning to emerge and the region is famous for its tranquil life, with wildlife grazing in the grassy area.
 From Nagar Khas Bazar, in the center of Nagar County, the road to the north leads to the town of Hispar and another to Hooper.
 The area can be seen with its apricot, apple, and cherry fruit trees.

-Mountain Peaks in Nagar Valley
+Mountain Peaks in Nagar Valley, Gilgit

 Following are the Famous peaks in the Nagar Valley are: